rao-dotcom/2021-hardware-miniproj/bluetooth/Readme.md

 # Bluetooth on Raspberry Pi / Linux

+**NOTE**: What we've discovered is that there isn't so much Bluetooth activity from automobiles.
+It's probably easiest to use WiFi example instead from the Senior Design lab or other room near a window facing the highway.
+WiFi range is up to about 20 meters, but can be longer.

+---

 The PyBluez package requires a Linux computer such as the Raspberry Pi for full functionality including BLE.

 ```sh